CBD AND PETS: WHAT THE LAW SAYS

 Most commonly, owners are looking to treat anxiety, seizures, pain or inflammation and skin conditions.
 Possibly for occasional use, to ease anxiety due to fireworks or similar stressful events, or it could be a long-term solution to help an ageing pet with mobility issues or pain.
 Yet with little information about interactions with other drugs, it can be difficult for veterinary professionals to recommend CBD oil for animals.

 What does the law say in the UK?

 Here in the UK, the VMD (Veterinary Medicines Directorate) has taken a different stance to CBD products for pets.
 It has been decided that all CBD products intended for animals should be classed as veterinary medicines and therefore controlled by the Veterinary Medicines Regulations.

-The guidelines state: “any substance or combination of substances that may be used in, or administered to, animals with a view either to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action, or to making a medical diagnosis.”
+The guidelines state: “Any substance or combination of substances may be used in or administered to animals with a view either to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action, or to making a medical diagnosis.”

 Can I give my pet my CBD oil?

 In the UK, no CBD company can recommend the use of CBD oil for pets.
 While other countries in the world may accept that it is safe to administer small doses of CBD oil to their pets, we don’t yet have this privilege.
 It is hoped that further research and better guidelines from the VMD will enable more companies to explore the use of CBD for pets.

 Since there are no products in the UK that are registered for pet use, you would have to give your pet CBD oil designed for human consumption.
 Doing this without a veterinary prescription would be an offence under Regulation 8 of the VMR.
 However your vet has the power to prescribe a low dose of CBD oil, but this would be down to their judgement.